Vitzeno/rogue/README.md

 -The coordinate system for ncurses starts from the top left-hand corner of the screen.
 This means +y is downwards.
 Furthermore ncurses functions such as mvprintw work using a (y, x) system instead of a (x, y) like usual.

+-A NUM_OF_ROOMS constant is definied in rogue.h, when usiing the createRooms() function in level.c make sure the same number of rooms are created to avoid segmentation faults.
+This should be remidied in the future once rooms are randomly generated.

 For some parts of this project I have been following an online tutorial, I've made changes where I've seen fit and made sense.
 Furthermore, since the tutorial series is incomplete I plan to take this project further in my spare time.